DeltaVZ/DevPortfolio/README.md

 # My Portfolio

 Welcome to my portfolio repository!
-Here, you can find a curated list of my personal projects, coding challenges that I worked on for fun or for some companies and projects I've worked on during my career, showcasing my skills and expertise in various areas.
-Each project is housed in its own GitHub repository, which you can explore for more detailed information and source code.
+Here, you will find a curated selection of my personal projects, coding challenges completed for fun or professional purposes, and significant projects from my career.
+Each open-source project is hosted in its own GitHub repository, where you can explore detailed information and source code.
+For closed-source projects, you will find links providing additional context and details.

-Each coding challenge is anonymized and only pushed several months after the successful completion of them, so there's no way for a company to be exposed.
+Please note that coding challenges are anonymized and only published several months after completion to ensure no company-specific information is exposed.

 ## About Me